Sharif Sheikh Ahmed: 2022 presidential elections

 In January 2019 Sharif announced his intention to stand for the 2021 presidential election on the ticket of his political party Himilo Qaran, citing the "inability of the current leadership to restore peace and security" against al-Shabaab militants who still control large rural regions of the country.
-As a group of 14 presidential candidates met in Mogadishu for a six day conference in November 2020 the Council of Presidential Candidates was formed and Sharif was nominated as chairman.
+As a group of 14 presidential candidates met in Mogadishu for a six-day conference in November 2020 the Council of Presidential Candidates was formed and Sharif was nominated as chairman.

 On 15 May 2022, Sharif received 39 of 328 parliamentary votes cast in the first round of voting, placing him in fifth place and not proceeding to the second round.
 Hassan Sheikh Mohamud was the winner.

-Awards and honours
+Recognition

 Fellowship, Boston University

 Sharif is beneficiary of the former-Presidents-In-Residence fellowship initiated by Boston University in Massachusetts, USA.
 The scholarship is administered by the African Presidential Archives and Research Center (APARC).
 It hosts programs including debates on public policy to extend knowledge of the complexities and resources in Africa.